railsuser2014/openobject-doc-book-en/README.txt

 they are just used to provide a quick overview of main Open ERP features to customers.

+The index.ods file lists all features to be described, ordered by categories.

 All features share the same description template:

 Title